-Remember, the LTV is simply the loan to value of your mortgage.
-Also bear in mind, your £25,000 deposit doesn’t include any other fees such as solicitor and mortgages fees.
+Remember, the LTV is simply the loan-to-value of your mortgage.
+Also bear in mind, that your £25,000 deposit doesn’t include any other fees such as solicitor and lender fees.

 Choosing a buy to let mortgage rate

-Tracker rate mortgages are unpredictable which means you won’t have the security of a fixed rate mortgage.
+Tracker mortgages are unpredictable which means you won’t have the security of a fixed-rate mortgage.
 This is because your mortgage rate could increase at any time.
-The advantage of fixed rate mortgages is that if the interest rate decreases, then so will your repayment amount.
+The advantage of fixed-rate mortgages is that if the interest rate falls, then so will your repayment amount.

 Buy to let mortgage tips from the experts

 Landlords generally go for interest-only mortgages.
 This is because monthly mortgage payments are less when compared to buy to let mortgages on a repayment basis.
-This monthly income can then be used to buy another property and so on.
+The additional monthly income can then be used to buy another property and so on.

 Make sure you use a broker who has access to the whole market and is also experienced in buy to let mortgages.
-If you have a specialist case such as bad credit or you’re self-employed then you’ll most likely need a specialist mortgage advisor.
+If you have a difficult case such as bad credit or you’re self-employed then you’ll most likely need a specialist mortgage advisor.

-Hidden buy to let mortgage fees
+Check for hidden buy to let mortgage fees

 Declined a buy to let mortgage?

 Speak to an accountant as UK tax laws are forever changing.
-This can have a direct impact on your buy to let income and a qualified accountant can demonstrate ways to structure your buy to let properties to gain additional tax relief.
+This can have a direct impact on your buy to let income and a qualified accountant can demonstrate ways to structure your portfolio to gain additional tax relief.